In 'Thor: Love and Thunder,' Waititi's familiar strains feel familiar and strained

 Thor: Love and Thunder plays like a Ragnarok remix, for good and ill.

-Bale is one of the best parts about Love and Thunder, bringing soulful malice where Blanchette brought sneering camp.
+Bale is one of the best parts about Love and Thunder, bringing soulful malice whereas Blanchette brought sneering camp.

 For a muscle-bound pal to bicker and bash heads with, trade Mark Ruffalo's Hulk for Natalie Portman's Mighty Thor, who's taken up O.G.
 Thor's hammer Mjolnir ... and his arm routine.
 It's been a minute since we've had a chance to see Portman get to goof around a bit, and "goof around a bit" is this film's entire mission statement.